Bigmouth Strikes Again: Treepeople version

-Seattle-based, Idaho indie rock/grunge band Treepeople covered "Bigmouth Strikes Again" on their 1992 double EP Something Vicious for Tomorrow/Time Whore, released by an independent Seattle label C/Z Records.
+Seattle-based, Idaho indie rock/grunge band Treepeople covered "Bigmouth Strikes Again" on their 1992 double EP Something Vicious for Tomorrow/Time Whore, released by the independent Seattle label C/Z Records.
 The Treepeople version changes the second line of the first verse from "When I said by rights you should be bludgeoned in your bed" to "When I said I am gonna miss you when you're dead."
-This version was notable for having been recorded by Seattle grunge pioneer/producer Jack Endino of Skin Yard, who had previously worked with Mudhoney, Nirvana and Soundgarden, as well as having been mixed by Seattle production legend Steve Fisk, known for his work with notable acts like Nirvana, Screaming Trees, Seaweed, The Afghan Whigs and Love Battery.
+This version was notable for having been recorded by Seattle grunge pioneer/producer Jack Endino of Skin Yard, who had previously worked with Mudhoney, Nirvana and Soundgarden, as well as having been mixed by Seattle producer Steve Fisk, known for his work with Nirvana, Screaming Trees, the Afghan Whigs and more.

 Placebo version

 The song was covered in 1996 by alternative band Placebo, who were asked by the French magazine Les Inrockuptibles to perform the song for the various artists compilation The Smiths Is Dead.
-This version changed the lyric "and her Walkman started to melt'" to "and her Discman/Megadrive started to melt."
+This version changed the lyric "and her Walkman started to melt" to "and her Discman/Megadrive started to melt."
 Their rendition of the song also appeared as a B-side to "Nancy Boy", as well as on Disc 2 of the Sleeping with Ghosts special edition.

-Far Out described the band's version as "simply brilliant" and wrote, "[Brian] Molko's vocal performance is both far removed and utterly akin to Morrissey's own performance, yet somehow Molko takes it to another level."
+Slapshot version

+The Boston based hardcore band Slapshot covered "Bigmouth Strikes Again" on their 1996 album 16 Valve Hate.
+The band's lead singer Jack Kelly was a fan of the Smiths growing up and made the decision for the band to do the cover while they were recording the album.
+AllMusic described the cover as "a complete transformation of Morrissey's original song into a brutal but shockingly apt hardcore beatdown."